 Residents can apply for an elective taking place outside Canada, in a resource-limited setting or with vulnerable populations, for the purpose of enhancing competency in the area of global health.

-Currently, given the COVID-19 pandemic and the extraordinary demands this has put on health care and medical education resources globally, we have elected, in concert with our international partners to refrain from referring residents for global health electives until the global crisis abates.
-International electives (as opposed to global health electives), that is, electives NOT primarily aimed at enhancing knowledge and skills related to health equity and the care of populations in lower resourced settings outside of Canada, are not the responsibility of the global health program and can be arranged by residents as deemed appropriate by their site director.
+International electives (as opposed to global health electives), that is, electives NOT primarily aimed at enhancing knowledge and skills related to health equity and the care of populations in lower resourced settings outside of Canada, are not the responsibility of the global health and social accountability program and can be arranged by residents as deemed appropriate by their site director.